technikodev/add-doc-to-classroom/README.md

 If you have completed the above steps, when you next open a Google Doc a Share Doc To Classroom button will show up

 (Thanks to [The Great Suspender's README file](https://github.com/deanoemcke/thegreatsuspender/blob/master/README.md) for instructions on installing unpacked extensions)

+## Notice
+Google Classroom is a trademark of Google Inc. I am not affiliated in any way.